xian49930/LeetcodeSolutionsInPython/README.md

-# Leetcode Solutions In Python
+# LeetCode Solutions In Python
-- This project is used by myself for learning to solve [Leetcode questions](https://leetcode.com/problemset/all/) with Python 3.
+- This project is used by myself for learning to solve [LeetCode questions](https://leetcode.com/problemset/all/) with Python 3.

 - Also, I want to be familiar with writing with [MarkDown](https://en.wikipedia.org/wiki/Markdown).